 Sec.
 1782.
-Subject to federal approval, from the funds appropriated in part 1 for health plan services, the department shall allocate \$740,000.00 general fund/general purpose plus any available work project funds and federal match to the Medicaid health plans through a capitation rate increase for children.
-This rate increase shall be used to support a statewide media campaign for improving this state's immunization rates.
+Subject to federal approval, from the funds appropriated in part 1 for health plan services, the department shall allocate \$740,000.00 general fund/general purpose plus any available work project funds and federal match through an administered contract with oversight from Medical Services Administration and Population Health.
+The funds shall be used to support a statewide media campaign for improving this state's immunization rates.